 As a Property Owner, How Can I Prevent Slip and Fall Accidents?

 Remaining vigilant about household maintenance and upkeep can help prevent slip and fall injuries to guests who visit your home.
-You should also be aware of seasonal hazards like ice and snow, as well as general clutter around the house before inviting people to your property.
+You should also be aware of seasonal hazards like ice and snow and general clutter around the house before inviting people to your property.
 Here are some preventative measures to help avoid a premises liability lawsuit:

 - Clean up spills or hazards immediately after they’re discovered.